EricZheng0404/RockPaperScissors/README.md

 1. **Open the Game:**

-   - Open `index.html` in your web browser.
+   - Open `index.html` in your web browser or go to [https://ericzheng0404.github.io/RockPaperScissors/](https://ericzheng0404.github.io/RockPaperScissors/)

 2. **Start Playing:**